pegasystems/docker-pega-web-ready/README.md

-Pega Docker Image
+Pega Docker Image - v4 Preview
 ===========

 Pega Platform is a distributed web application for customer engagement, customer service, and digital process automation.
 A Pega deployment consists of a number of containers connecting to a Database and any other required backing services.
 The Pega database contains business rule logic that must be preloaded with an installer for the containers to successfully start.
 For more information and instructions on how to get started with a container based deployment of Pega, see [Pega's Cloud Choice documentation](https://docs.pega.com/bundle/platform/page/platform/deployment/client-managed-cloud/containerized-deployments-kubernetes.html).

+_This is a preview version of the v4 pega-ready image.
+It is not intended for production use and should only be used for testing and adoption purposes._

+This version accomplishes the following:
+* Improves the process of creating custom pega-ready images by removing OS-specific utilities from the Dockerfile.
+* Notably removes curl from the Pega runtime image, which is not required for Pega to run and is a common source of vulnerabilities in container images.
+If you are building your own image, you can mount JDBC driver libraries to the `/opt/pega/lib` directory of the image.
+* Allows your base image to not include a package manager.
+* Introduces a builder image which can be leveraged to download any assets (libaries, jar files) needed.

 [![Docker Image Build](https://github.com/pegasystems/docker-pega-web-ready/actions/workflows/docker-build.yml/badge.svg?branch=master)](https://github.com/pegasystems/docker-pega-web-ready/actions/workflows/docker-build.yml) [![Docker Image](https://img.shields.io/docker/pulls/pegasystems/pega)][pegasystems/pega]

 # Using this image

 Pega offers a publicly available Pega runtime Docker image which includes the prweb.war file, but does not contain Pega rules - for details, see [pegasystems/pega on DockerHub][pegasystems/pega] and [Pega-provided Docker images](https://docs.pega.com/bundle/platform/page/platform/deployment/client-managed-cloud/pega-docker-images-manage.html).
-Pega builds the `pegasystems/pega` image from a [pegasystems/pega-ready](https://hub.docker.com/r/pegasystems/pega-ready) Docker image, a base image that contains an OS (Ubuntu Linux), a Java implementation (Adoptium Temurin JDK11 or JDK17), and an application server (Apache Tomcat), and that is customized with Pega-specific configurations.
+Pega builds the `pegasystems/pega` image from a [pegasystems/pega-ready](https://hub.docker.com/r/pegasystems/pega-ready) Docker image, a base image that contains an Linux OS, a Java implementation (JDK11, JDK17, or JDK21), and an application server (Apache Tomcat), and that is customized with Pega-specific configurations.
 You can use the `pegasystems/pega-ready` Dockerfile code to customize and build your own web-ready image and then extend it with the Pega .war file of your choice.

 Docker images provided by Pegasystems are validated and supported by [Pega Support](https://community.pega.com/support).